kennymingt/javascript/en/_posts/2018-03-21-2-buttons-in-javascript.md

 * Console message for debug
 * Constants
-* Add Evevnts listeners to DOM Elements
+* Add Events listeners to DOM Elements
 * functions

 We are going to display a message when we click a button.